This creamy and cheesy pasta with pancetta and peas could be yours in 20 minutes! I am so excited to finally share our family favourite.

-This pasta is quite mild and could be accused of lacking flavour but if prepared properly it is a complete knockout!
+This pasta is quite mild and could be accused of lacking flavour.
+However, if prepared properly, it is a complete knockout!
 Trust me.

 One of my secret weapons for upping a flavour a little is to throw in a clove of garlic into the pan with pancetta.
 I don’t slice it or mince it because I don’t want a full on garlic flavour in my pasta with pancetta but I want it to be slightly perfumed with it.

 When the pancetta is cooked I simply discard the garlic clove and move on to the next step of the recipe.

 My other piece of advice is to always cook pasta in salted water.
 It’s a crucial moment for the pasta to absorb flavour.
 If you salt it later, it will only go on the surface of the pasta while cooking it in salty water ensures it’s seasoned all the way through.

 And always taste and season your pasta with salt and pepper before you serve it.
 In my opinion, salt is a key player when it comes to pasta!

 For more information on how to deliver restaurant quality meals, visit our Pasta Recipe Category for helpful and useful tips and tricks.